kneron/document_center/docs/toolchain/python_api.md

 * output_bie (str, optional): path to the output bie file.
 Defaults to "/data1/output.bie".
 * threads (int, optional): multithread setting.
 Defaults to 4.
 * quantize_mode (str, optional): quantize_mode setting.
 Currently support default and post_sigmoid.
 Defaults to "default".
-* outlier (float, optional): deprecated.
+* outlier (float, optional): DEPRECAETED.
 Please use percentage instead.
 * datapath_range_method (str, optional): could be 'mmse' or 'percentage. mmse: use snr-based-range method. percentage: use arbitary percentage.
 Default to 'percentage'.
 * percentile (float, optional): used under 'mmse' mode.
 The range to search.
 The larger the value, the larger the search range, the better the performance but the longer the simulation time.
 Defaults to 0.001,
 * outlier_factor (float, optional): used under 'mmse' mode.
 The factor applied on outliers.
 For example, if clamping data is sensitive to your model, set outlier_factor to 2 or higher.
 Higher outlier_factor will reduce outlier removal by increasing range.
 Defaults to 1.0.
 * percentage (float, optional): used under 'percentage' mode.
 Suggest to set value between 0.999 and 1.0.
 Use 1.0 for detection models.
 Defaults to 0.999.
 * bitwidth_mode (str, optioanl): could be "8" or "16".
 Try "16" if quantized model has performance degradation.
 Defaults to "8".
 * fm_cut (str, optional): could be "default" or "deep_search".
 Get a better image cut method through deep search, so as to improve the efficiency of our NPU.
 Defaults to "default".
-* skip_verify (bool, optional): whether skip the model verification step.
-The model verification step makes sure your model can be processed correctly by our toolchain.
-But it takes longer time and more memory.
+* skip_verify (bool, optional): DEPRECAETED.
+Skip the verification when running analysis.
+Same behavious as `mode=1`.
+Defaults to None(True).
+* mode (int, optional): running mode for the analysis.
+Defaults to 1.
+    - 0: run ip_evaluator only.
+This mode will not output bie file.
+    - 1: run knerex (for quantization) only.
+    - 2: run knerex + dynasty + compiler + csim + bit-true-match check. dynasty will inference only 1 image and only check quantization accuracy of output layers.
+    - 3: run knerex + dynasty + compiler + csim + bit-true-match check. dynasty will inference all images and dump results of all layers.
+It will provide most detailed analysis but will take much longer time.
+* optimize (int, optional): level of optimization.
+0-2, the larger number, the better model performance, but takes longer.
+Defaults to 0.
+* export_dynasty_dump (bool, optional): whether export the dump result when running dynasty.
 Defaults to False.

 ### 2.3 Model Evaluation